 Recommending a planet for colonization requires assessment of a number of variables.
-Remember that if you recommend a planet as habitable and it turns out to be otherwise, you can incur heavy penalties.
+If you recommend a planet as habitable and it turns out to be otherwise, you can incur heavy penalties.
 The following is a set of guidelines to help you make the right recommendations.

-5.3.1 Temperature Some portion of the planet must fall within an acceptable temperature range.
+5.3.1 Temperature: Some portion of the planet must fall within an acceptable temperature range.
 The following table shows the range of temperatures:

-SUB- ARCTIC, ARCTIC, TEMPERATE, TROPICAL, SEARING, INFERNO
+SUB-ARCTIC ARCTIC TEMPERATE TROPICAL SEARING INFERNO